Scotland’s Place in Europe

 However, according to Rothenbacher (1995), the rate and reasons for these observed trends vary from country to country with Scotland often at the forefront.
 For example, Scotland has one of the highest divorce rates, highest rate of single person households and highest rate of teenage motherhood in Europe - approximately 4 times the Western European average despite a decline in fertility rates across Europe (Coleman, 2003) over the last 20-30 years.
-The total fertility rate across selected European countries is shown in Figure 12 (Adobe Acrobat Portable Document Format) (PDF 36 Kb) (National Records of Scotland 2003).
+The total fertility rate across selected European countries is shown in Figure 12 (36 KB PDF) (National Records of Scotland 2003).

 The total fertility rate for Scotland (1.48) is just above the EU average of 1.47.
 The countries in the Southern/Catholic group (with the exception of Ireland which has the highest total fertility rate in Europe at 1.98) have the lowest rates of total fertility in Europe at 1.24 and 1.25 - in Italy and Spain respectively.
 The Nordic countries can be found to have some of the highest rates, from approximately 1.5 in Sweden to approximately 1.65 in Denmark.